d12frosted/elpa-mirror/melpa/tok-theme-readme.txt

-Tok is a simple Emacs theme emphasizing the aesthetics of old terminals with dark and most cyberpunk shade of emerald aesthetics.
+Tok is a simple Emacs theme emphasizing the aesthetics of old terminals with the classic dark and green color scheme.